Thoughts & life experiences of a Chicago area graphic artist

 I hope you enjoy my above drawings of the Fab Four (an earlier pen and ink with tonal touches along with another later version in different style and made into a little animation).
 AND, of course I must include the image below of the iconic album cover.

-See this interesting Video about the first World-Wide Satellite TV Broadcast in which the Beatles took part by performing "All You Need is Love" a month after their Sgt.
+See this Video about the first World-Wide Satellite TV Broadcast featuring the Beatles took part by performing "All You Need is Love" in 1967 --a month after their Sgt.
 Pepper's album was released:

 For Context, this link takes you to a video showing other pop-culture songs and clips of movies and news from the year the album was released (1967).